What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

 If you are struggling with substance use, contact the SAMHSA National Helpline at (800) 662-4357 to receive support and resources.
 Support is available 24/7.

-Understanding the intensity of the urges that can come with trichotillomania may be a key part of differentiating it from other mental health disorder symptoms.
-Typically, an individual may feel frustrated, tense, or overwhelming anxiety right before they engage in the behavior, which may trigger trichotillomania the longer they try to resist the impulse.
+Understanding the intensity of the urge to pull hair that can come with trichotillomania may be a key part of differentiating it from other mental health disorder symptoms.
+Typically, an individual may feel frustrated, tense, or overwhelming anxiety right before they engage in the behavior, which may be likelier to trigger trichotillomania the longer they try to resist the impulse.

 As soon as they pull the hair, they might associate the action with positive feelings or pleasure that can seem intensely rewarding, though it’s often short-lived.
 This pattern is often cyclical, and the impulse to pull hair again may return soon after relief is found.